-The world of fashion blogs is competitive, the quality is high so an effective way to gain attention and make your voice heard is to diversify your content and establish your originality.
+The world of fashion sites is competitive, the quality is high so an effective way to gain attention and make your voice heard is to diversify your content and establish your originality.

-Why did you choose this name for your blog?
+Why did you choose this name for your site?

 My boyfriend is a creative writing major, so he’s always twisting words around.
 After about 5 minutes of bouncing letters and names off of one another kissmyFASHION just kind of popped up in the midst and stuck with me.

 I always try to stay down to earth and relatable when communicating with strangers at events or through my language on the site.
 Mostly, I’d like to think my readers continue coming back to the site because of my own personal perspective.